vuex-orm/plugin-graphql/docs/guide/virtual-fields/README.md

 }
 ```

-As you see the `parsedMarkdownContent` field is not queried.
+As you see the `parsedMarkdownContent` field is not queried due to the fact that it's not in the GraphQL Schema.